cykerway/pyforkexec/README.md

-typically, the *init* section needs to be run only once, while the *run* section may be run multiple times which all share the same context created by the *init* section. therefore, if the *init* section takes a long time, then it's better to run it once and cache the context for following *run* sections. in this way, the *run* section no longer suffers the overhead from the *init* section.
+typically, the *init* section needs to be run only once, while the *run* section may be run multiple times which all share the same context created by the *init* section. therefore, if the *init* section takes a long time, then it's better to run it once and cache the context for the following *run* sections. in this way, the *run* section no longer suffers the overhead from the *init* section.

 the implementation uses a client-server architecture in which communication is done through a unix domain socket. the user runs a script using the client. but